GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

     Delete and "f" works though.
 So why the heck doesn't the original fit work?

-The 2D spectrum looks like this:
+The 2D spectrum, without telluric correction and flux calibration, looks like this:

 ::